 In order to create an interactive software simulation, you can choose either Smart Capture with Auto FMR or Smart Capture.
 You can take a look at Choosing Capture Profile for Interactive Software Simulations to know in great details the difference between them.

-Click OK and you will see the Capture New Project window pops up.
+Click OK and the Capture New Project dialog will pop up.
 Take further steps bellow:

 Step 3: Select capture range in the Capture Area section.
 (3)